 This was my first Abby Jimenez book, and I was incredibly impressed with how she expertly navigates a multitude of familiar contemporary romance tropes and plot devices.

-Just a small sample of the tropes I identified in this book: enemies to friends to lovers, fake dating, forced proximity , and the beloved (for a reason) only one bed .
+Just a small sample of the tropes I identified in this book: enemies-to-friends-to-lovers, fake dating, forced proximity, and the beloved (for a reason), only one bed.
 While mixing so many of these in one book could be overwhelming, in Yours Truly, it works to create an emotional, funny, and compelling story with minimal camp.

 I want to touch on another trope because I was so impressed by the author’s ability to make it feel necessary for the plot and Briana’s narrative journey.
 To keep this review spoiler-free, I won’t name the trope, but I’m sure most of you can guess what it is.
-After all, it has merchandise about how hated it is and has been widely declared an automatic DNF (did not finish) by readers.
+After all, it has merchandise about how hated it is and has been widely declared an automatic DNF (did not finish) by many readers.

 I hope anyone who skipped this book because they heard that it included the trope will consider giving it another chance, as it is handled with such meaningful precision.